revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring Data JDBC & JPA.md

 </details>

 ---
-6. The `CrudRepository` interface does not have an `update` method then how do we update the record in the database?
+6.The `CrudRepository` interface does not have an `update` method then how do we update the record in the database?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)